Kodi Shutdown Possible: Amazon And Netflix Join Legal Battle Against Set TV

 While it is unclear whether Set TV also offers content from Amazon and Netflix, the two streaming giants have joined forces with Paramount, Disney, and other broadcasters to fight against this copyright infringement.
 In the lawsuit, the broadcasters claimed $150,000 for each piece of stolen content.
 If the service is found to have committed copyright infringement, they would be on the hook for hundreds of millions of dollars.

 Even if Set TV doesn’t offer content from Amazon and Netflix, it is in their best interest to join the fight with other streaming giants and broadcasters.
 After all, original series such as The Grand Tour and Stranger Things are just as likely to end up on a download site as traditional television.
-In fact, Netflix and Amazon original series could be more likely to appear on a download sites or pirated streaming app because of how exclusive they are.
+In fact, Netflix and Amazon original series could be more likely to appear on download sites or pirated streaming app because of how exclusive they are.

 Huge lawsuit against Set TV could potentially send illegal streaming into a downward spiral.
 (FK)